milkcircle/milkcircle.github.io/_posts/2019-06-03-heartbeat.md

 as omnipresent as the twilight moon
 as joyous as children's play

-and for as long as my heart continues to beat
+for as long as my heart continues to beat
-these two words you'll continue to hear
+these two words you'll continue to hear:

 of course
 of course